Simon-Busch/user-manager-dapp/README.md

 # User Manager Dapp

 ## Use case
-On this application, the user should be able to :
+On this application, you are able to :
-- Create contact
+- Create user
-- View contact details
+- View user details
-- Update contact details
+- Update user details
-- Delete contact
+- Delete user

 For reference, the user model is the following:
 - Name